 A viaduct on the outskirts of the city in which I live is a kind of gate en route from the metropolis, along the highway heading to the east of the republic.
-Until recently, its side was adorned with a blue sign saying FOR EUROPE WITHOUT WARS (ZA EVROPU BEZ VÁLEK), displayed for all to see.
+Until recently, its side was adorned with a blue sign declaring FOR EUROPE WITHOUT WARS (ZA EVROPU BEZ VÁLEK), displayed for all to see.
 It was one of the last remaining signs left after state-activist campaigns of the socialist regime during the Cold War.
 It was placed there some fifty years ago in order to clearly declare the anti-militarist conviction of the local community.
 The sign was most probably connected to the Conference on Security and Co-operation in Europe (CSCE), which took place in Helsinki in the 1970s.
-Thirty years ago, some prankster crossed out two letters, changing the Czech meaning to FOR CRUDE OIL WITHOUT WAR (ZA ROPU BEZ VÁLEK), humorously and symbolically expressing the dependence of European nation states on the unregulated use of fossil fuels and the fragility of their constitutions when faced with the hegemonic struggle for resources.
+Thirty years ago, some prankster crossed out two letters, changing the meaning to FOR CRUDE OIL WITHOUT WAR (ZA ROPU BEZ VÁLEK), humorously and symbolically expressing the dependence of European nation states on the unregulated use of fossil fuels and the fragility of their constitutions when faced with the hegemonic struggle for resources.

-Nothing happens just like that - the crossed-out letter served, until recently, as a memento of the Gulf War and a reminder of the burning oil wells (not to mention the ensuing disintegration of Iraq).
-This year, during the second state of emergency brought about by the SARS-CoV-2 pandemic, the Czech railway management company, Správa železnic, had it painted over with a grey hue we can produce repeatedly (and therefore name precisely) thanks to the use of oil derivates.

-The light-grey rectangle, named RAL 7035 in the imperial terminology, used commonly in the Czech Republic, demonstrates the reliance of local industry on the German economy, and the adoption of German nomenclature only confirms such an allegiance.
+Nothing happens just like that - the crossed-out letters served, until recently, as a memento of the Gulf War and a reminder of the burning oil wells (not to mention the ensuing disintegration of Iraq).
+This year, during the second state of emergency brought about by the SARS-CoV-2 pandemic, the Czech railway management company, Správa železnic, had it painted over with a grey hue, we can produce repeatedly (and therefore name precisely) thanks to the use of oil derivates.
+The light-grey rectangle, named and the adoption of German nomenclature only confirms such an allegiance.
 It seems that thanks to the activities of one still un-privatised state organisation, the local community has transitioned into a new era: from fears of nuclear war, through the impacts of a struggle for natural resources, all the way to a minimalist confirmation of the fact that threats remain invisible and can even be expressed in a single colour.
 Those arriving in the city are thus welcomed by a grey rectangle as an expression of powerlessness: Contagion is present here too.